ABM97/chat-system/README.md

 ## Tests

 > Similar to the application tests requires docker compose plugin that can run docker compose files of version 3.9 and the following command `./run-tests.sh` start it.

+## Future work
+  - Shard the application data based on the application token [REDIS, MYSQL].
+  - Multiple queues and multiple workers to leverage rabbitmq cluster features.
+  - Multiple sync worker for the sharded redis data.